Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Experiments

-We tested the proposed approach on two semantic object segmentation datasets, PASCAL VOC~\cite{pascal-voc-2012} and MS COCO~\cite{Lin2014MicrosoftCC}).
+\paragraph{Evaluation Setting} We tested the proposed approach on two semantic object segmentation datasets, PASCAL VOC~\citep{pascal-voc-2012} and MS COCO~\citep{Lin2014MicrosoftCC}.
 These benchmarks are classically used for supervised segmentation.
 In contrast, we used the ground truth segmentation masks only for testing but not for any training.
 We ran two evaluation settings.
-For the first, we created as many clusters as there are ground truth classes and did one-to-one Hungarian matching \cite{kuhn1955} between clusters and classes.
+For the first, we created as many clusters as there are ground truth classes and did one-to-one Hungarian matching~\citep{kuhn1955} between clusters and classes.
 For the second, we created more clusters than there are ground truth classes and assigned the clusters to classes via majority voting, i.e, for each cluster we chose the class label with most overlap and assigned the cluster to this class.
 In both cases we used IoU as the cost function for matching and as the final evaluation~metric.

 Hungarian matching is more strict, as it requires all clusters to match to a ground truth class.
-Hence, reasonable clusters are often marked as failure with Hungarian matching, for instance, the split of the dominant person class into sitting and standing persons leads to one cluster creating an IoU of 0.
+Hence, reasonable clusters are often marked as failure with Hungarian matching; for instance, the split of the dominant person class into sitting and standing persons leads to one cluster creating an IoU of 0.
 This is avoided by majority voting, where clusters are merged to best match the ground truth classes.
 However, in the limit of more and more clusters, majority voting will trivially lead to a perfect result.
 When not noted otherwise, we used Hungarian matching in the following tables.

-As COCO originally was used for instance segmentation, we merged all instance masks of the same category to obtain semantic segmentation masks.
+We report mean intersection over union (mIoU) as evaluation metric.